 Cheapest Car Insurance Company

-According to our rate estimates, USAA tends to be the cheapest provider overall with full coverage rates as low as $1,013 per year on average.
-This estimate applies to 35-year-old good drivers with good credit scores.
-We also found USAA to be the cheapest option in 29 states in our nationwide cost review.
+According to cost data from Quadrant Information Services, USAA tends to be the cheapest provider overall with full coverage rates as low as $1,054 per year on average.

 Cheapest Auto Insurance Companies